Best Load Boards for Box Trucks (2026 Guide)

 direct freight services load board for box trucks placeholder image

 Direct Freight makes it easy to find box truck loads with an intuitive interface that works well for both tech-savvy and newer users.
-Its free load board is a strong no-cost option, and the platform adds useful broker payment visibility.
+If you’re looking for a free load board, Direct Freight offers free load searching, which can make it a strong low-cost option.

 Features